filesender/filesender/docs/v3.0/install/index.md

 but is not part of any release yet you might like to checkout the `development3` branch which contains all merged updates.

-The version 3.0 alpha series has an updated UI using Bootstrap.
+The version 3.0 release candidate series has an updated UI using modern CSS and some bootstrap.
 Similar to the master and development there are `master3` and `development3` which are the latest release and current development code respectively.

 In the example code below I am going to use the latest release in the 3.x series.
 You can see the tag (version string) that you need for git